anitwek/alternatives-to-us/README.md

 ✔ **Contributions** – If you know of a service that fits, submit it!
 ✔ **Verification** – If a service **claims** to be privacy-friendly but has questionable policies, leave a comment for discussion.
 ✔ **Transparency** – If an entry is **funded by or connected to US interests**, flag it for review.
-✔ **Continuous Improvement** – **The main goal is to refine and shorten this list, prioritizing ONLY services that are truly independent from Five Eyes & similar surveillance networks.**
+✔ **Continuous Improvement**: **The MAIN GOAL is to refine and shorten this list, prioritizing ‼️ONLY‼️ services that are truly independent from Five Eyes & similar surveillance networks.**

 ---